fmazzant/fmazzant/README.md

 - Analysis, development and project management for DNN custom modules.

+- Analysis and development an App for iPad for the voting of probibirs.
+The software made it possible to speed up the voting and speed up the ballot.

 - Analysis and development a Pdf reader and a epub reader to Apple devices.